NadeenAhmad/neon-gpt-extended/README.md

  🔁 **2.
 NeOn-GPT pipeline**

 Once the draft is generated, it is passed through a three-stage validation and refinement process: (a) syntax checking using RDFLib, (b) logical consistency verification with OWL reasoners such as HermiT and Pellet, and (c) pitfall detection using the OOPS!
 Framework.
-Errors identified by these tools—such as syntax violations, unsatisfiable classes, or modeling pitfalls—are fed back to the LLM as diagnostic prompts.
+Errors identified by these tools—such as syntax violations, logical inconsistency, or modeling pitfalls—are fed back to the LLM as diagnostic prompts.
 The model is then prompted to revise and repair the ontology, enabling an iterative refinement loop that produces a syntactically valid, logically consistent, and semantically robust output.

 <div align="center">
   <img src="./images/pipeline.png" width="600" alt="NeOn-GPT Workflow"/>